App-Id: Identifying any application on any port

 - Decoders for known protocols are then used to apply additional context-based signatures to detect other applications that may be tunneling inside of the protocol (e.g., Yahoo!
 Instant Messenger used across HTTP).

 - For applications that are particularly evasive and cannot be identified through advanced signature and protocol analysis, heuristics or behavioral analysis may be used to determine the identity of the application.

 As the applications are identified by App-ID's successive mechanisms, the policy check determines how to treat the applications and associated functions: block them, or allow them and scan for threats, inspect for unauthorized file transfer and data patterns, or shape using QoS.

 Always-on traffic classification — always the first action taken across all ports.

 Classifying traffic with App-ID is the first action our firewalls take on traffic, so by default all App-IDs are always enabled.
 This means you don't need to enable a series of signatures to look for an application you think might be on your network, because App-ID never stops classifying all your traffic across every port — not just a subset of the traffic (e.g., HTTP).

-All App-IDs constantly looks at all traffic such as:
+All App-IDs constantly look at all traffic, such as: